 - Do not allow others to log in to a computer using your Lewis University credentials.

-- It is preferable that you do not write down your password.
-If you do, keep it in a secure, out-of-sight location.
+- Refrain from writing down your password.
+If you do, keep it in a secure location.

 - Never send a password through email.

-- Never include a password in a non-encrypted stored document.
+- Never include a password in a non-encrypted document.

 - Never reveal your password over the telephone.